 School board moves forward on $100 million referendum

 The referendum will have two questions.
-The first will be for the construction of a three-year high school for 1,650 students, the conversion and remodel of the current high school to grades 8-9 and the current middle school to grades 6-7.
+The first will be for the construction of a three year high school for 1650 students, and the conversion and remodel of the current high school to grades 8-9 and the current middle school to grades 6-7.
 The administrative offices, IT department and training area will be moved to the former high school.

-The first question also includes the purchase of approximately 67 acres at the southwest corner of County F and Red Brick Road at a cost of $7.4 million.
+The first question also includes the purchase of approximately 67 acres at the northwest corner of County F and Red Brick Road at a cost of $7.4 million.
 The cost per acre is $60,000.
 The land cost also includes off-site utilities, road improvements and the cost of home demolition and relocation on the property.
-The land is owned by John and Colleen Loughney and Mark and Debra Loughney.

 Question 2 asks voters to approve an 850 seat auditorium at the new high school at an additional cost of $6,549,400.